This article was last updated by on

 B. Pruning with Scissors

-If you aren’t comfortable pruning the leaves with your fingers, rely on sterilized scissors.
+If you aren’t comfortable pruning the leaves with your fingers, use sterilized scissors.

-• Next, grasp the leaf in one hand and snip it off with scissors as close to the stalk and stem as possible.
+• Next, snip the leaves with scissors as close to the stem as possible.

-• Make sure you don’t rip or tear the leaves off.
+• Make sure you don’t rip or tear the healthy leaves.

 • Burn the old and wilted leaves.
 Use healthier leaves for propagation.

-Pro Tip: Check for spent flowers and follow any of the two methods to trim away old blossoms to make way for new flowers.
+Check for spent flowers and follow any of the 2 methods to trim away old blossoms to make way for new flowers similarly.

 You can also check the following video to learn the process of pruning.

-African Violets are popular houseplants that are low-maintenance, but that doesn’t make them problem-free.
+African Violets are low-maintenance houseplants, but that doesn’t make them problem-free.

 Here are a few common problems seen with African Violet leaves.

-Long and narrow leaves occur when the plant fails to get enough indirect sunlight or when the temperature falls below 75oF during the day and 65oF at night.
+African Violet leaves get extensive and narrow when it fails to get sufficient sunlight or when the temperature falls below 75oF during the day and 65oF at night.

 Solutions